 - Safety.
 Think safety, and practicing focused mindfulness in each activity.
 Since science shows that humans are terrible at multitasking I want to pay attention to cooking delicious vegan meals, not what my dog is doing at every moment.
 I don’t want to step on or trip over the dog, nor do I want hot water, a hot pot or ingested foreign items or dangerous foods to injure my dog.

 - Space.
 I grew up in Manhattan and am used to efficiencies and smaller spaces.
 I worked with what I had.
 What I didn’t have was a sprawling kitchen.
 In general, proportionally speaking, kitchens are smaller than the many other communing and canoodling rooms in the house.
 The kitchen just isn’t conducive to many bodies/cooks in the kitchen.

 - Prevent counter surfing and Jumping.
 Yes, I could have added this to the prevention point above but felt that these two behaviors warranted a little more detail.
-Not only is counter surfing a self-fulfilling intrinsic behavior but your pup is extrinsically getting rewarded by eating high value food.
+Not only is counter surfing a natural and self-fulfilling intrinsic behavior but your pup is extrinsically getting rewarded by eating high value food.
 Some behaviors such as jumping are innately rewarding for dogs.
 It feels good and it is part of their social repertoire.
 Mix together an innate self-fulfilling behavior (that some parents don’t enjoy) with a high value external reward, food, and you set up a maslin of very strong reinforced behaviors!
 In other words, undesirable/’bad’ behaviors that are difficult to extinguish.

 Love Fun Paw Care and want to go steady?